Thermostats and Programmers

 Three channel programmers

-Most weather compensation systems have moved away from an outside temperature sensor (although it is arguable more accurate) to using data from the local weather station to inform your heating system of a change in temperature.
-This ultimately makes for a more straightforward installation with fewer parts to go wrong.
+Some weather compensation systems use data from the local weather station to inform your heating system of a change in temperature.
+This is less accurate but makes for a more straightforward installation with fewer parts to go wrong.

 For both weather and load compensation controls, the boiler can respond by increasing or reducing its output slowly to meet the predicted change in temperature.
 This leads to less ‘cycling’ (the boiler coming on and off) and more efficient periods of operation.
 NB for a control of this type to work it must speak the same ‘language’ as the boiler - for more go to our Guide to Advanced Heating Controls or try our Guide to Opentherm products and compatibility.

 Smart controls with automation and optimisation functions

 Smart controls (NB this is not necessarily an internet control) for the purposes of Boiler Plus automate the time and temperature settings based on occupancy detection, geolocation and/or stored data from user patterns over time.
 Smart controls work on a learned schedule of use and how quickly your home loses or gains heat.
 Over time the control will know how early the boiler will need to come on to meet the set temperature operating in its most efficient condensing mode.
 Smart controls of this kind work with all boilers.
 For more go to our Guide to Advanced Heating Controls.